-O.5 The Key Diagram and other maps have been amended to include the consequential changes outlined in this partial review.
-A separate booklet showing all the changes to the Policies Map that would arise from this Partial Review of the strategic policies and from the Croydon Local Plan: Detailed Policies and Proposals as been published as part of this consultation.
-Where the Partial Review of the Strategic Policies would result in a change to the Policies Map this is highlighted in the text.
-Croydon Local Plan: Strategic Policies (Partial Review) should be read alongside the Croydon Local Plan: Detailed Policies and Proposals (Preferred and Alternative Options) to understand in full the planning policy, land use and allocations being consulted on.
+0.5 The Key Diagram and other maps have been amended to include the consequential changes outlined in this partial review.
+The changes to the Policies Map that would arise from this Partial Review of the strategic policies and from the Croydon Local Plan: Detailed

+Policies and Proposals has been published as part of this consultation.
+Where the Partial Review of the Strategic Policies would result in a change to the Policies Map this is incorporated in the Proposed Submission Policies Map and highlighted in the text.
+The Croydon Local Plan: Strategic Policies (Partial Review) should be read alongside the Croydon Local Plan: Detailed Policies and Proposals (Proposed Submission) to understand in full the planning policy, land use and allocations being consulted on.